SN 1572

-SN 1572 (Tycho's Supernova, Tycho's Nova), or B Cassiopeiae (B Cas), was a supernova of Type Ia in the constellation Cassiopeia, one of eight supernovae visible to the naked eye in historical records.
+SN 1572 (Tycho's Star, Tycho's Nova, Tycho's Supernova), or B Cassiopeiae (B Cas), was a supernova of Type Ia in the constellation Cassiopeia, one of eight supernovae visible to the naked eye in historical records.
 It appeared in early November 1572 and was independently discovered by many individuals.

-Its supernova remnant has been observed optically but was first detected at radio wavelengths; it is often known as 3C 10, a radio-source designation, although increasingly as Tycho's supernova remnant.
+Its supernova remnant has been observed optically but was first detected at radio wavelengths.
+It is often known as 3C 10, a radio-source designation, although increasingly as Tycho's supernova remnant.

 Historic description

 The appearance of the Milky Way supernova of 1572 belongs among the most important observation events in the history of astronomy.
-The appearance of the "new star" helped to revise ancient models of the heavens and to speed on a revolution in astronomy that began with the realisation of the need to produce better astrometric star catalogues (and thus the need for more precise astronomical observing instruments).
+The appearance of the "new star" helped to revise ancient models of the heavens and to speed on a revolution in astronomy that began with the realisation of the need to produce better astrometric star catalogues, and thus the need for more precise astronomical observing instruments.
 It also challenged the Aristotelian dogma of the unchangeability of the realm of stars.